Self-Transformation through the Lam-rim Graded Stages

 So happy and unhappy, that's a different parameter from pain and pleasure.
 [But the two sets are similar.]
 Why?
 We get so unhappy, that we get depressed.
 If you really get unhappy what do you do?
 You kill yourself.
 So there are limits to the hardware of how much unhappiness we can take.
 So why can't there be greater unhappiness and greater happiness on either side of the spectrum beyond that which we, as human beings, can tolerate?

 And if this is the case, that the limit...the further limits, the extremes of the spectrums...can be perceived by mental activity, then connected with that would be the appropriate hardware of a body, the appropriate type of body, that would be able to perceive it.
 And my mental continuum then has the capacity to be able to experience anything, any portion of these spectrums and generate the appropriate hardware for being able to perceive them.
 And just because with my human hardware I'm not able to perceive the hardware of a body that could experience extreme pain and extreme unhappiness doesn't prove that that type of hardware doesn't exist.
 It's just beyond the spectrum of what my hardware can perceive – my human hardware.
 So do these realms and the environments of these realms, do they exist in reality?
 Sure.
 They exist with as much reality as the human realm exists.
-It doesn't mean that we may not be able to perceive them.
+It doesn't matter that we may not be able to perceive them.
 So what?

 I don't want to get into the discussion of reality.
 What is reality and voidness and all of that.
 By the way, what I've explained is my own understanding; I haven't heard this from anybody or read this.
 But it makes sense to me and at least from my own experience helps me to take more seriously these other realms.
 Because what I'm looking at here is mental continuum of mental activity; and individual mental activity is capable of experiencing the entire spectrum of sight, sound, pleasure, pain, happiness, unhappiness.
 And the fact that there would be an associated, appropriate physical hardware for that is not really the main point of my understanding of this.
 Of course there has to be appropriate hardware, but that's secondary.
 So I wouldn't leave it in the realm of "imagination," that I could sit there and meditate and imagine feeling extreme pain.